 Causes of Flash Drive Corruption

-USB flash drives can become corrupted for multiple different reasons, and it helps to understand them to determine the best data recovery approach.
+USB flash drives can become corrupted for multiple different reasons, and it helps to understand them to determine the best data approach to recover data from a dead USB drive (you can’t access it at all) or one that’s merely not functioning as it should (some files are missing or impossible to open).

 Cause of corruption Explanation Solution

-❌ Bad blocks Flash-based storage devices are divided into a huge number of small blocks.
+Bad blocks Flash-based storage devices are divided into many small blocks.
 These blocks have a limited lifespan, and they can stop working correctly when they exceed it.
 When dealing with a flash drive with too many bad blocks, it’s often best to salvage as much data as possible from it using data recovery software before it becomes completely inaccessible.

 🔌 Power issues If your flash drive is not getting enough power, or if you suddenly experience an outage, then there’s a good chance that some data will become corrupted due to their transfer being interrupted.
-You may be able to recover files lost due to a power issue from an existing backup or using the File History feature.
+You may be able to recover files lost due to a power issue using the File History feature.

 🪲 Software bugs Application, operating system, and driver bugs can all cause flash drive corruption by preventing files from being saved correctly or damaging the integrity of the file system.
 Files that have disappeared from a flash drive corrupted by software bugs can sometimes be recovered using the ATTRIB command

 🔨 Physical damage Physical damage and manufacturing defects can compromise the ability of a USB flash drive to maintain a stable connection, which can lead to corruption.
-When dealing with a physically damaged flash drive containing important files, the best solution is to pay for professional data recovery services.
-But there are some DIY fixes that you can try at home.
+When dealing with a physically damaged flash drive containing important files, the best solution is to pay for professional data recovery services

 As a Windows user, you can use the CHKDSK utility that comes with your operating system to verify the file system integrity of a volume and attempt to fix logical file system errors.